haskell-servant/servant/doc/tutorial/index.rst

    # load in ghci to play with it
    $ cabal new-repl tutorial

-Stack
+stack
 --------

-To build the tutorial using `stack <https://docs.haskellstack.org/en/stable/README/>`_ you can run the following:
+The servant `stack <https://docs.haskellstack.org/en/stable/README/>`_ template includes the working tutorial.
+To initialize this template, run:

 .. code-block:: bash